Green Oceans on Martha's Vineyard

 The Epicenter

 Martha’s Vineyard’s pristine Gayhead cliffs and the beautiful South Shore beaches will lie in the epicenter of the MA/RI Wind Energy lease area.
 The U.S. Government plans to install up to 1000 turbines, each taller than any building in Boston, just off our beaches.
+Learn more about the height of the turbines here.

 The Wampanoag Tribe Joins the Fight

 Chairwoman Andrews-Maltais of the Wampanoag Tribe of Gay Head speaks about the Tribe’s 10,000-year history on the Island and how offshore wind industrialization has desecrated their sacred ancestral lands and waters.
+Read her declaration here.

 Protests